Corporate Governance

 • Delegation of authority and limits of approval

-As part of internal controls, all purchases of more than $10,000 require three quotations to be obtained before approval of purchase.
+As part of internal controls, all purchases of $3,000 and above require three quotations to be obtained before approval of purchase.
 In any case of waiver of this requirement, documented reasons and relevant support documents must be obtained prior to approval by the Treasurer and Chairman.

 Reviews are also conducted regularly to ensure the effective functioning of LCSS internal controls and processes, ensuring any key risks are being identified at the same time.